RedHenDev/vibe/README.md

 3- collectibles system (that can lift from different kinds of script, e.g. where pyramids might supply its items, but in other script where I might manually place things, or where NPCs have dropped them)

+ad como key

+-dev = develop new features from existing system
+-f = create new feature
+-i = general idea that might become feature or something developed -b = bug
+-refac = something to refactor

 to do

+-dev woods in only certain areas; option to decide manually as well as 'background' deployment of wooded areas from world seed.

+-f bioluminescent mushrooms and, or, will 'o the wisps.

--i just one track for entire game (to keep lightweight)
+-i just one track for entire game (to keep lightweight).
+OK, maybe two -- since we have ambient and a lyrical.

 -i ambient music track: is there a term for music that does not exhaust the ear, but whose melodies and other properties find themselves welcome and even addicting for the listener?